input-output-hk/catalyst-forge-docs/architecture/01-core-architecture.md

 - Project discovery mechanisms
 - Repository-level settings management
 - Deployment specification validation
-- Configuration to Kubernetes resource transformation
+- Configuration to Kubernetes resource transformation (primarily XRDs)

 #### Artifacts Component
 Manages build outputs and their publication to registries during the release phase.
 All artifacts are tracked using OCI images for universal provenance and metadata management.